 For homeowners living in cold, snowy regions, roof ice dams are a brutal fact of life, making ice dam protection an option to consider when roofing your house.
 The importance of this issue is even greater because ice dam protection materials are typically offered by roofing companies in cold climates.
 It is natural and prudent to be wary of add-ons offered by companies soliciting your business.
 What is ice dam protection and is it a wise choice?

-How Ice Dams Ruin Your House
+How Ice Dams Form on Your Roof

+When the water melted behind the ice dam, that backed-up water had the luxury of time to seep under the shingles.
+After the water seeps between the shingles, it flows into the attic, permeates through insulation, and soaks ceiling drywall and joists.
 The problem is exacerbated if you have wood shake shingles, which do not hold back water as well as asphalt or composite shingles.

 When roofing companies install ice dam protection, they run a strip of a rubber-type flashing all around the perimeter of the roof before laying down the shingles.
 This flashing material is made of high-density cross laminated polyethylene that measures 36 inches wide and about 75 feet long.
 The width extends from the edge of the roof upward toward the ridge.
 The length is usually long enough to cover most houses without seaming.

 Ice dam protection does not prevent the ice dam.
 Instead, it helps to limit or prevent the seepage from the ice dams that moves under your shingles from reaching and damaging the wood deck below the shingles.
 To prevent ice dams, install roof heat cable.

 Ice dam protection is recommended in climates with freeze-thaw cycles.
 The materials must be added at the time of roofing; they cannot be added retroactively.